wp-plugins/powerpress/readme.txt

 * Translation support will change in PowerPress 6.0+.
 Translations will be packaged in a sepraate plugin made available on WordPress.org.
 This will allow us to release translations separately and more often.
 * We are looking for beta testers!
 If you would like to beta test future versions of PowerPress, please [contact us](http://www.blubrry.com/contact.php) with your name and email.

+= 5.0.4 =
+* Released on 12/24/2013
+* Fixed bug with MEjs player not working for m4a files (Thanks JT for the code patch!)

 = 5.0.3 =
 * Released on 12/3/2013
 * Fixed bug with feed title not properly XML encoding ampersand.
 (Thanks Robin for bringing to our attention!)